 The 46-year-old guided his side to the domestic treble in France earlier this season, as well as driving PSG to their first Champions League semi-final in 25 years.
 He’s undoubtedly been helped massively thanks to the club’s wealthy Qatari owners, but Tuchel’s tactical know-how cannot be overlooked.

-7. Lucien Favre – Borussia Dortmund
+7. Lucien Favre – (ex.
+Borussia Dortmund coach)

 The 62-year-old boasts a wealth of managerial experience across several European clubs, and recently guided Dortmund to second place in the Bundesliga, with his side narrowly losing out to PSG in the Champions League round of 16.

 The former Switzerland midfielder is, however, building for the future at Signal Iduna Park.
 His youthful, attacking squad – including Jadon Sancho, Erling Haaland, Giovanni Reyna, Julian Brandt and Jude Bellingham – are getting prepared to challenge on all fronts next season, with the aim of knocking Bayern Munich off their perch at the top of the agenda.

 6. Diego Simeone – Atletico Madrid

 Love him or hate him, the Argentine has done a phenomenal job in the Spanish capital, enjoying huge success ever since taking over the role all the way back in 2011.
 Another disciplined defensive campaign saw his side take third spot in La Liga, where finding the back of the net was the only issue.

 With a passion and enthusiasm for the game that surpasses most players and indeed most of his managerial counterparts, Simeone remains one of the most respected and highly-rated bosses out there.